 New Student Orientation and First Quarter Requirements

-You will receive a copy of the current Student Handbook at orientation.
-We have also included a copy here for your convenience.
-This will be your basic guide to all aspects of the program.
+Please review the current Student Handbook prior to orientation.
+The Department of Counselor Education uses an electronic handbook which will be your basic guide to all aspects of the program.

 New student orientation is normally held one week prior to the start of fall quarter and is a requirement of all new, incoming students.